NEWBORN FOAL LEFT TO DIE

 Of course, the initial expense of buying horses from First Nations (or kill buyers) so they are not shipped to slaughter is not the biggest nut to crack.
 Hay, feed, vetting, farrier, and other costs are needed in addition to funds to initially purchase horses to prevent them from being shipped to slaughter - or being left to languish in pens awaiting the same fate.

-We always hate to ask but if you are able to help we would love to be able to fill each of the foster homes before these groups of horses are shipped.
+We always hate to ask but if you are able to help we would love to be able to purchase these two...

-Again, we can’t save them all but with your help we can save a total of 20!
+Again, we can’t save them all but with your help we can save these 2.

 The page you requested could not be found.
 Try refining your search, or use the navigation above to locate the post.